fuyedong/ManySSH/README.md

 # ManySSH
 =========

 ManySSh is a ssh password and connection managment system based on python and sqlite.
+It's a wrapper of ssh.
 The password management part is working as the post below:

 > [Can you set passwords in .ssh/config to allow automatic login?][ref1]